natalliachu/todomvc-cypress-tests/README.md

 There are some useful [custom Cypress commands](./cypress/support/commands.js).

 ### Notes and comments
-1. One of the best practices in Cypress is avoid using UI where it is not needed.
+1. One of the best practices in Cypress is avoiding the usage of UI where it is not needed.
-In Todomvs project the items can be added throguh localStorage, so [`addBunchOfTodosWithoutUI`](cypress/support/commands.js#L29) custom Cypress command is exactly for that purposes: to create a set of todos as pre-set data for tests (I don't use fixtures here, so this is the way how I prepare test data).
+In Todomvs project the items can be added throguh localStorage, so [`addBunchOfTodosWithoutUI`](cypress/support/commands.js#L29) custom Cypress command is meant exactly for that purposes: to create a set of todos as pre-set data for tests (I don't use fixtures here, so this is the way how I prepare test data).

-2. I set up `watchForFileChanges:false` in [cypress settings](./cypress.json#L3) to avoid excessive test runs against third-party app.
+2. I set up `watchForFileChanges:false` in [cypress settings](./cypress.json#L3) to avoid excessive test runs against the third-party app.

-3. All test cases are atomic and can be run separately (use `it.only()` to run a specific test cases)
+3. All test cases are atomic and can be run separately (use `it.only()` to run a specific test case).

-4. Locators: according to Cypress best practices it's better to use `data-`* attibutes to select elements, but there are no such attributes for [testmvc](https://todomvc.com/examples/angular2/) app therefore I use all available selectors.
+4. Locators: according to Cypress best practices, it's better to use `data-`* attibutes to select elements.
+There are no such attributes for [testmvc](https://todomvc.com/examples/angular2/) app, therefore I use all available selectors.

 ### Future plans:
-* Cypress tests can be extended with secutiry test case in [create todo scenarios](./cypress/integration/create_todo.spec.js):
+* Cypress tests can be extended with a secutiry test case in [create todo scenarios](./cypress/integration/create_todo.spec.js):
 ```javascript
 const XSS_INJECTION_TODO = "<b onmouseover=alert('Wufff!')>click me!</b>"

  cy.get('.new-todo').type(`${XSS_INJECTION_TODO}{enter}`)
         cy.verifyCreatedTodo(XSS_INJECTION_TODO)
 ```
-* During test development I've noticed hidden `id="toggle-all"` checkbox which is never visible on UI but exists in DOM and some test cases can be added for this nice feature :)
+* During test development I've noticed a hidden `id="toggle-all"` checkbox which is never visible on UI but exists in DOM and some test cases can be added for this nice feature :)

 ### 🐛 Bonus bug!
 #### Steps to reproduce: